"That woman who died in her flat was definitely poisoned." said DS Cooper passing the autopsy report on Freya to DI Hanson.

 "We have been watching it for some time and no one has paid any attention to it so far." said the second man.

 "OK.
-I think we should try and recover it in a while." said the first man.
+I think we should try to recover it in a while." said the first man.

 "Agreed but there is a serious risk if we try to get it too early." said the second man.